 The Santa Cruz River

-Western riparian ecosystems have long been influenced by human activities.
+Now an ephemeral stream throughout most of its stretch, the Santa Cruz riverbed is dry most of the year, except for occasional water flow following seasonal storms and floods.
+Water use over the last century has exceeded the aquifer's ability to recharge, resulting in decreased water levels in the water table and a dry river bed.
 Human disturbance can change the availability of water and nutrients, which in turn cause changes in the plant and animal communities.
 Among the most serious impacts to western river ecosystems are water diversion, groundwater pumping, livestock grazing, land clearing and development, the elimination of native species such as the beaver, and the introduction of non-native animals and plants such as the bullfrog and the tamarisk tree.
 The Santa Cruz River has been seriously impacted by many of these threats.

 Important Health and Safety Note

 The flow in the Santa Cruz River between Rio Rico and Tubac consists almost completely of effluent released from the Nogales International Wastewater Treatment Facility.